oasis-tcs/openc2-jadn/jadn-v2.0.md

 * **package:** A namespace [[IRI](#iri)] that unambiguously identifies this Schema instance and allows type definitions in this package to be unambiguously referenced from other packages.
 This is a unique identifier but not necessarily a resource locator.
-If Metadata is present in a Schema instance it must include the package field; all other fields are optional.

 * **version:** Incremental revision of this package, a string that compares lexicographically higher than previous revisions.
 A package namespace uniquely identifies both the topic and published version